neonevm/neon-evm.docs/docs/operating/overview/introduction.md

 This guide contains a list of the proxy operator's duties, as well as instructions to ensure the successful operation of a proxy and the successful execution of transactions.

 ## Duties of a Proxy Operator
-A proxy operator's main task is to install software on a server to accept a transaction formed according to Ethereum rules, and to ensure its execution in Solana.
+A proxy operator's main task is to install software on a server in order to accept a transaction formed according to Ethereum rules, and to ensure its execution in Solana.
 This involves:
  * Configuring a proxy server to perform the following operations:
     * Receiving requests over Web3 API protocol
     * Shaping responses using Web3 API protocol